yigitalcks/chipp8/README.md

 # Chipp8

-A simple Chip-8 interpreter targeting the original instruction set developed for the 1977 COSMAC VIP computer.
-Support for other Chip-8 variations or newer versions (such as CHIP-48, MEGACHIP, SCHIP1.X, SCHIP-MODERN and XO-CHIP) is currently not available.
+A simple CHIP-8 interpreter based on the original CHIP-8 implementation for the 1977 COSMAC VIP computer.
+Later variants such as CHIP-48, SUPER-CHIP, MEGACHIP, and XO-CHIP are not currently supported.

 ## Features